chrs4711/hello-argo/argo-apps/readme.md

 is happening here yet.
 However, the replicaset which we manually set to 4 instances gets reverted back to how it's defined in git (2 resources).
 As a consequence, the newly created pods disappear.

+## nginx-helm-directory

+This is a bit different.
+Point argocd to `argo-apps/nginx-helm-directory` and argo will deploy whatever is in there.
+This happens to be an argocd app manifest, which in turn points to a helm-chart, which then gets deployed.
+This results in two applications that are managed by argocd:

+* The app defined by `argo-apps/nginx-helm-directory/nginx-helm-directory.yaml`.
+That's probably an app of apps.
+* The app defined by the helm-chart referenced by the above app.